 What you’ll find at the Scotney Castle estate is a country house (shown above, built in the 1800s), 780 acres of parkland and woodland, and stunning formal gardens with the 14th century, moated Scotney Old Castle that was deliberately ruined to create a romantic feature for the gardens when the new house was built.

 An interesting fact about the house: it was built using sandstone quarried from the slope below.
 The hollow created was made into a Quarry Garden that contains a 100-million-year-old impression of a dinosaur’s footprint.
-I didn’t know that at the time – I would have been interested to see that!

 The Old Castle was built around 1378 and over the next 450 years was lived in by three different families.
 In 1830, when Edward Hussey III commissioned architect Anthony Salvin to build a new house on the estate, he decided to ruin the Old Castle to create a romantic element to the garden.